-We draw attention to note 2 to the financial statements which indicates that in 2020 the Bank has reported operating loss of GEL 1,070 thousand, accumulated loss as at 31 December 2020 amounted to GEL 7,834 thousand and the Bank is in a breach of the minimum regulatory capital requirement imposed by the National Bank of Georgia.
+We draw attention to note 2 to the financial statements which indicates that in 2021 the Bank has reported loss of GEL 919 thousand, accumulated loss as at 31 December 2021 amounted to GEL 6,543 thousand and the Bank has history of breaches of minimum regulatory capital per the regulations of the National Bank of Georgia.
 These events and conditions, along with the other matters explained in note 2, indicate that a material uncertainty exists that may cast significant doubt on the Bank's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.